XiaojingGeorgeZhang/OBCA/QuadcopterNavigation/README.md

-# OBCA - Autonomous Parking
+# OBCA - Quadcopter Path Planning
-Optimization-Based Collision Avoidance - a path planner for autonomous parking
+Optimization-Based Collision Avoidance - a path planner for quadcopter

 Paper describing the theory can be found [here](http://arxiv.org/abs/1711.03449).